PhysicalBit7/notes/docs/OOP/30_Self_Organizing_Lists.md

 ---

-1. [Move-to-front method].
+1. __[Move-to-front method]__.
 Each time an element is located, it is immediately moved to the front of the list.

---

-2. [Transpose method].
+2. __[Transpose method]__.
 Each time an element is located, it is swapped with its immediate predecessor in the list (unless it is already at the front).

---

-3. [Count method].
+3. __[Count method]__.
 A _count_ is stored in each node, indicating the number of times the node has been targeted by a search.
 The list is maintained in order by decreasing count; nodes are re-ordered after each successful search, which may require swapping the located node "forward" 1 or more times.

---

-4. [Ordering method].
+4. __[Ordering method]__.
 Order the list according to a criteria natural for the information being represented, so that values more likely to be searched would be stored nearer to the "front" of the list.

 ---